General contractors in South Carolina must get a license to work on projects worth over $5,000.

 - They may not deliver as agreed.
 Licensed contractors risk losing their license if reported for unfinished jobs or overcharging.
 Always hire only licensed contractors for your painting jobs.

 - Shoddy work.
 Licensed contractors have passed practical and written examinations to show their experience and competence.

 - You will have to pay for any damage or accident during the job since unlicensed contractors do not have insurance.
 It will cost you more if an unlicensed contractor causes damage to your property.

 - It may be hard to get your money back from an unlicensed out-of-state painter.

 - It will affect the value of your property.

 - It may void your home insurance.

 Can I paint my own house without a license?

 Yes.
-You do not need a license to paint your own home in Pennsylvania.
+You do not need a license to paint your own home in South Carolina.

 In many states, homeowners can paint both the exterior and interior of their homes without a license or permit.